AvacWeb/Panda/README.md

 The second should be an object containing at least 3 properties: matchers, keywords and specials.
 An optional 4th property, an object containing new needed RegExps.

 The keywords, matchers and specials property, should be either a string or an array.
 A string should have its values seperated by a space (eg. 'var if else' or ['var', 'if', 'else']).
+They should only contain word characters (A-Z) and underscore and hyphen.

 The keywords property refers to keywords in the language, for Javascript this would be words such as 'if' 'else' 'var' 'for' etc.